Everton - Chelsea: How to watch, team news, odds, stream link, prediction

-Everton – Chelsea is an intriguing clash on Saturday (start time 3pm ET on Peacock Premium) with these two teams heading in different directions.
+Everton – Chelsea is an intriguing clash on Saturday (start time 3pm ET on Peacock Premium) with these two teams heading in different directions and American winger Christian Pulisic not in the 18.

 Carlo Ancelotti managed Frank Lampard at Chelsea, winning the Premier League title and the FA Cup, but after Everton started the season so well they have floundered under the Italian coach in recent weeks.